You’ve heard it many times before.

 Maybe your site generated an average of 200 daily visits until you had this big piece of viral content, driving 10,000 or more visits to your site — so what do you do when this traffic spike slows down?

 Most content creators don’t know how to get right back up after a stumble.
-Quite frankly, I know a lot of bloggers who sporadically produce compelling content but can’t sustain it.
+Quite frankly, I know a lot of bloggers who sporadically produce compelling, great content but can’t sustain it.

 The problem is simple: these content marketers view epic content as an accidental event that happens once in a blue moon, purely by chance.